 1 in 4 people experience mental health issues each year.
-This figure draws to light the challenges that will have to be bridged before we see the normalization of mental health in the workplace, especially with the effects of Covid-19 on employee wellbeing still yet to be realised.
+This figure draws to light the challenges that will have to be bridged before we see the normalization of mental health in the workplace, especially with the effects of Covid-19 on employee wellbeing still yet to be realized.
 Companies must be proactive.
 We’ve recently partnered with health insurer BHSF, for example, to offer an Employee Assistance Programme, a confidential service that supports employees with any issues that could be affecting their work or personal life.

 In this blog, I want to address three challenges that companies will need to solve to prevent the ‘ticking time bomb’ that is employee mental health from causing significant problems for them in the not too distant future.

-With only 14% of employees feeling comfortable talking about mental health in the workplace, organisations have a huge barrier to overcome to empower people and make them feel safe and supported to speak on the topic.
+With only 14% of employees feeling comfortable talking about mental health in the workplace, organizations have a huge barrier to overcome to empower people and make them feel safe and supported to speak on the topic.
 These ‘invisible illnesses’ carry a huge amount of stigma, and many feel worried to discuss mental health in the workplace.

 Tackling problems associated with communication boil down to just a few things.
 Business leaders need to be prepared to lead by example, and wherever possible express their own experiences.
-This will differ from company to company, individual to individual, but by doing this will significantly increase the trust amongst your workforce, where individuals will feel they are able to speak if they feel the need to do so.
+This will differ from company to company, individual to individual, but doing this will significantly increase the trust amongst your workforce, where individuals will feel they are able to speak if they feel the need to do so.
 Addressing the stigma of mental health through staff webinars, regular 1 to 1s, and up to date, online resources will go a long way in tackling this challenge of communication.

 Companies that acknowledge mental health as a challenge they wish to overcome will lead by example and create an environment where employees feel supported to share their own experiences.
 In return, this may well play its part in creating a more trusting, secure, and happy workforce, which will pay dividends to any business down the line.